sakana28/notebook/Project/Sobel_doku.md

 In the Convolution module, a five-stage pipeline is used to calculate the edge detection value and determine whether the value is greater than the threshold value.
 If it is greater than the threshold value, 8-bit data 0XFF is output, otherwise 8-bit data 0X00 is output, i.e. the edge is white and the rest is black.

+The Xilinx FIFO IP core is used as an output buffer and can hold up to 32 8-bit data.
+The inverting programmable full signal of this IP core, which is configured with a threshold of 16, is connected to the Sobel IP's output port axis_ready.
+This means that the Sobel IP stops receiving data from the upstream AXI-DMA IP when 16 data are stored in the buffer and are not output to the next module via a valid transfer, to prevent potential data corruption.